WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Claw.*** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 13 (2d6 + 6) slashing damage.

-**Grizzly bears** from the eponymous Grizzly Hills in Northrend are particularly large and dangerous, perhaps owing to their sharing a home with the Twin Bear gods Ursoc and Ursol.

 ___
 > ## Hawk <!-- https://wc5e-cr-calculator.frogvall.com/?0;13;1;5;10;1;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;;;;;;10;;;;;;;;;;; -->
 > *Tiny beast, unaligned*